MileHacker Logo

 Photography Etiquette

-Always ask permission before photographing people, especially children, or during religious ceremonies.
+Always ask permission before photographing people, notably for children, or during religious services.
 A polite "¿Puedo tomar una foto?" works well.
 Avoid intrusive photography.

 Considerations